Quickbet has a £5 minimum deposit for all of its methods, which are Visa, Mastercard, Revolut, Apple Pay, PayPal and Skrill.

 Quickbet may be one of the new betting sites but its owner, L&L Europe, is no stranger to the gambling scene and punters can thus expect a certain standard here.
 Sure enough, the bookie accepts a couple of e-wallets on the deposit front, in addition to the standard debit cards and bank transfers.

-The minimum deposit, on the other hand, could be improved by Quickbet as it currently stands at £10.
-Punters are right to ask for more these days, with more and more bookies accepting £1 deposits.
+The minimum deposit, perhaps inspired by the £1 betting sites, has been halved from £10 to £5.
+This is a big improvement that we like a lot.
 Below, we have collected everything you need to know about Quickbet and depositing funds, from the payment methods accepted to the specific terms for each.

 If you are new to Quickbet and would like to find out how to deposit money into an account, you can follow our guide below.
 For reference, we used the mobile app.